deeptools/deepTools/docs/content/example_usage.rst

 `FASTQC <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`__,
 we align the reads to the reference genome, e.g. using `bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml>`__.
+The standard output of bowtie2 (and other mapping tools) is in the form of sorted and indexed BAM files which provide the common input and starting point for all subsequent deepTools analyses.
 We then use deepTools to assess the quality of the aligned reads:

 #. **Correlation between BAM files** (``bamCorrelate`` and ``plotCorrelation``).